Our Instant Pot lo mein recipe can help you make a flavorful Chinese staple in less than 25 minutes.

 Any type of meat can be used to make lo mein, and sometimes, none is used at all.
 Known as veggie lo mein, it’s just as satisfying as the classic.

-Is Lo Mein Healthy?
+Is Our Instant Pot Lo Mein Healthy?

 Lo mein is a healthy meal due to its harmonious blend of many ingredients.
 It contains carbs, proteins, healthy fats, fibers, and loads of micronutrients.